FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/installation_without_tars.md

 **注意:**

-- 'tars _ proxy.ini 'recommendations for services within the organization are consistent
+- 'tars _ proxy.ini' recommendations for various services within the organization are consistent
-- A new file is generated for the service to be expanded during expansion.
+- A new file is generated for the service that is being expanded during expansion.
 You need to merge the newly generated 'institution name _ tars _ proxy.ini' into the used 'tars _ proxy.ini' file and synchronize it to all services.
 The service needs to be restarted and take effect.
-Otherwise, the newly expanded service cannot be connected to the existing environment.
+Otherwise, the newly expanded service cannot be connected to the existing environment

 Before performing this operation, please make sure that the above ports of the machine are not occupied。